 If you are being asked this question by your employer then you can explain your experience.
 Tell the employer what responsibilities you were performing during your job.
 You can tell what ships you were sailing on, which ports and areas you visited and which duties you were performing there.

 For the last two years, I have been working for “Good Containers” in the capacity of 3rd Mate on different vessels.
-My main sailing areas were South China Sea, Pacific Ocean, and US West coast.
-On board I was responsible for a navigational watch, inspections, and maintenance of firefighting equipment and lifesaving appliances.
+My main sailing areas were the South China Sea, the Pacific Ocean, and the US West Coast.
+Onboard I was responsible for a navigational watch, inspections, and maintenance of firefighting equipment and lifesaving appliances.
 Also, I assisted the Chief Officer with ballast and cargo operations.